 The Ballito Hosiery Mills factory was proud of its advertising and presence in the commercial market place.
-Pre-WW2 material was often in art deco style; especially it name – it was in blue neon on the factory wall, and on every product and poster.
+Pre-WW2 material was often in art deco style; especially its name – it was in blue neon on the factory wall, and on every product and poster.
 This is rather a technical question, but does anyone know the name of the typeface (shown above)?
 That is, unless the name was especially designed for the company.

 We are looking for photographs of Smallford, especially the market gardening industry.
 Two places are of special interest: Notcutts when it was the premises of Sear & Carter, and Wellfield Nurseries.
 If you have recollections of working at either of these nurseries (or Chester or Nielson) we would be delighted to hear from you.

-Does any former pupil of Sandfield School recall making use of a playing field at the old Wellfield Nurseries in Smallford.
+Does any former pupil of Sandfield School recall making use of a playing field at the old Wellfield Nurseries in Smallford?
 Today some of the land is still used for sports training, including St Albans Rugby Club.
-What travel arrangements were made for travelling between the school and the field.
+What travel arrangements were made for travelling between the school and the field?

-Were you employed by Ballito Hosiery Mills, Fleetville, when in 1966, the textile giant, Courtaulds, made a successful take-over bid for Ballito.
+Were you employed by Ballito Hosiery Mills, Fleetville, when in 1966, the textile giant, Courtaulds, made a successful take-over bid for Ballito?
 We would like to hear from you, and what happened to your employment at the time.

 A visitor to this site is searching for two St Albans businesses which were trading in the 1960s.
 One made garage doors; the other manufactured immersion heaters for copper cylinders.
-Do you know of any firms which undertook these kinds of work.
+Do you know of any firms which undertook these kinds of work?
 It is now confirmed that Sphere Works, Campfield Road did make garage doors, but what about the immersion heaters?

 This amateur club took its members from around Burnham Road.
 Can anyone tell us why the name Carlton was used?
 The teams (for there was more than one) were based at Bishop's Store, 113 Hatfield Road.
 The owner, "Bish", ran a club for young people, called the Carlton Club.
 We would therefore also like to know more about who "Bish" was.

-Has any family retained a photograph of any of the former farm homestead in the district.
+Has any family retained a photograph of any of the former farm homesteads in the district.
 How about Marshalswick, Jersey, Beaumonts, Butterwick, Newgates or Popefield.
 If so, it would be great to share what these hives of agricultural activity once looked like.

 This road remained undeveloped for a quarter of a century as Wormleighton Road.
 As soon as houses began to appear the name changed to Gainsborough Avenue.
 Does anyone know why?
 Wormleighton is one of several alternatives titles for the Duke of Marlborough.
+See also Streets.

-Today there is little remaining evidence of the former factories of the ribbon works, and Janes & Green, who made portable buildings in Guildford Road; and the the Aircraft Brand mineral water, oil depot and Hedlea Works in Hedley Road.
+Today there is little remaining evidence of the former factories of the ribbon works, and Janes & Green, who made portable buildings in Guildford Road; and the Aircraft Brand mineral water, oil depot and Hedlea Works in Hedley Road.
 Not forgetting a branch works of Marconi Instruments which opened in Hedley Road in 1958.
 Do or did you know anyone who worked at one of these places?